Meta Layoffs: What Canadian Employees Should Know Before Signing Anything

 Many large restructurings are reported at a division or global level, without a clear country-by-country breakdown (Bloomberg).
 Even if headlines focus on broader company strategy, Canadian employees may still receive termination paperwork or severance offers (Financial Post).

-If your role is connected to Reality Labs work (including VR/AR products or supporting functions), you may receive:
+If your role is connected to affected business units or support functions, you may receive:

 • a termination or “restructuring” notice